phac-nml/biohansel/docs/source/user-docs/output.rst

 The version of the chosen scheme used in the analysis.

-Subtype
-"""""""
+Genotype
+""""""""
-Shows the consensus subtype of the sample as determined by the analysis.
+Shows the consensus genotype of the sample as determined by the analysis.

-This column can display a single positive subtype, a list of positive subtypes, or no subtype depending on the results.
+This column can display a single positive genotype, a list of positive genotypes, or no genotype depending on the results.

-All_subtypes
-""""""""""""
+All_genotypes
+"""""""""""""
-All of the subtypes in all the levels of lineage leading to the final subtype.
+All of the genotypes in all the levels of lineage leading to the final genotype.

 |all_subtypes|

-kmers_matching_subtype
-""""""""""""""""""""""
-Displays the subtype(s) that the most downstream, specific k-mers have matched to.
-For good, non-mixed results, it should be the same as the subtype column.

-are_subtypes_consistent
+kmers_matching_genotype
 """""""""""""""""""""""
+Displays the genotype(s) that the most downstream, specific k-mers have matched to.
+For good, non-mixed results, it should be the same as the genotype column.

+are_genotypes_consistent
+""""""""""""""""""""""""
-1. TRUE - the subtypes are consistent as defined.
+1. TRUE - the genotypes are consistent as defined.

-- Consistency -> All positive k-mers within QC parameters have consistent subtypes in downstream sublineages corresponding to parent subtype.
+- Consistency -> All positive k-mers within QC parameters have consistent genotypes in downstream sublineages corresponding to parent genotype.

 |consistent|

-Each k-mer must become more specific to the final subtype while matching all of the previous ones to be considered consistent.
+Each k-mer must become more specific to the final genotype while matching all of the previous ones to be considered consistent.

-2. FALSE - the subtypes are not consistent.
+2. FALSE - the genotypes are not consistent.

-inconsistent_subtypes
-"""""""""""""""""""""
+inconsistent_genotypes
+""""""""""""""""""""""
-If "are_subtypes_consistent" is FALSE, it lists subtypes that are inconsistent to parent.
+If "are_genotypes_consistent" is FALSE, it lists genotypes that are inconsistent to parent.

 |inconsistent_subtypes_false|

 n_kmers_matching_all
 """"""""""""""""""""
-Counting all of the actual k-mer matches (both positive and negative) that make up each subtype lineage as defined by the subtyping scheme used/created.
+Counting all of the actual k-mer matches (both positive and negative) that make up each genotype lineage as defined by the genotyping scheme used/created.

 |n_all|

 n_kmers_matching_all_expected
 """""""""""""""""""""""""""""
-The total number k-mer/target matches expected (both positive and negative) that make up each subtype lineage as defined by the subtyping scheme used/created.
+The total number k-mer/target matches expected (both positive and negative) that make up each genotype lineage as defined by the genotyping scheme used/created.

 Every/almost every k-mer defined in the scheme should match somewhere in the sample if the sample is of high quality.